urieliram/Matheuristics_UCP/README.md

 ---

 ## Introducción
 The Unit Commitment Problem (UCP) is a critical challenge in the electrical power systems operation schedule.
 It involves determining the optimal scheduling of power generation units over a specific time horizon, considering various constraints and objectives.
 This capsule delves into matheuristic methods, which combine mathematical optimization and heuristic search algorithms.
 Specifically, we will explore five matheuristic methods that utilize local bifurcation techniques from fischetti2003 and kernel search from Angelini 2013.
 Additionally, we will present an empirical evaluation comparing the performance of these methods with that of a solver.
-The evaluation focuses on solving a challenging model near the convex vestibule, utilizing instances derived from the Morales-Spain201 dataset.
+The evaluation focuses on solving a challenging model near the convex vestibule, utilizing instances derived from the Morales-Spain2013 dataset.
 Finally, we will delve into the characteristics of the UCP, discuss the application of matheuristic methods, and highlight their potential to provide efficient and high-quality solutions.

 ## Implementación
-The code of the methods proposed are in [main.py](main.py).
-The results can be found on [Figures_TC_UC2.ipynb](Figures_TC_UC2.ipynb).
+The code of the methods proposed is in [main.py](main.py).
+The results can be found in [Figures_TC_UC2.ipynb](Figures_TC_UC2.ipynb).
 The MILP model of UCP is in [co_Co.py](co_Co.py).
 The generator of instances is on [instances_gen.ipynb](instances_gen.ipynb).

-El principal componente de este método es un modelo MILP fuerte y compacto **A Tight and Compact MILP** basado en [Knueven2020](https://pubsonline.informs.org/doi/10.1287/ijoc.2019.0944).
+The main component of this method is a strong and compact MILP model **A Tight and Compact MILP** based on [Knueven2020](https://pubsonline.informs.org/doi/10.1287/ijoc.2019.0944).

 ### Clases